dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_elasticip.md

 #### Minimum block size for VM hosted ElasticIP

 The block size assigned to the instance by default will very as [documented here](https://metal.equinix.com/developers/docs/networking/reserve-public-ipv4s/).

-It's important to note, in order to work with ElasticIP's and guests, you will need a block larger than the default Linux size of a `/31`, where you would likely want a minimum of a `/29`.
+It is important to note, in order to work with ElasticIP's inside of hosted guests, you will need a block larger than the default Linux size of a `/31`, where you would likely want a minimum of a `/29`.
 The reason for this will be fleshed out below.

-#### Understanding the Instance's network attributes
+#### Understanding the instance's network attributes

 When an instance is launched with a block larger than a `/31` (this document will assume a `/28`), that block is configured in the following way: